TYSHAKO1/TECHINNOVATION1/README.md

 ------------

 AN SHS SPECIFIC GPA CALCULATOR
-This is our final for Tech Innovations-Pasch 2nd-3rd quarter.
-This code was written by Ben, Aidan, and Tyler during the final weeks or Q3.
+This is our final for Tech Innovations/Pasch 3rd quarter.
+This code was written by Ben, Aidan, and Tyler during the final weeks of Q3.

 REQUIREMENTS